- Definition of Roles

 - supervised by an NC State or NC A&T University employee;

-- reporting dates and times of EMGV activities on a monthly basis.
+- reporting dates and times of MGV activities on a monthly basis.

 Effective risk management methods encourage the proper selection, training, and supervision of volunteers, as does taking corrective action when a volunteer fails to adhere to program policies.
 As a supervisor of volunteers, the Extension agent may be held accountable for the actions of his or her volunteers.
 Agents may purchase personal liability insurance to enhance their coverage.
 Contact the College of Agricultural and Life Sciences Personnel Office or NC State University Benefits Office for information.